mrtonks/Machine-Learning-Coursework/README.txt

 * Data used for this project

-Plesae follow the folder structure for storing the data.
-If there is data there already, than you should not add anymore data.
+Please, follow the folder structure for storing the data.
+If there is data there already, then you should not add anything else.

 * Folder structure

-The folder structure should be as shown, please follow it (included in zip inside "Other" folder):
+The folder structure should be as shown.
+Please, follow it (included in zip inside "Other" folder):
 - Data
 	- Classification Models
 	- Regression Models